GaoLabXDU/SWOT/README.md

 ## SWOT
-Reconstructing single-cell spatial maps from spatial transcriptomics data with SWOT
+Inference of cell-type composition and single-cell spatial maps from spatial transcriptomics data with SWOT

 ## Contents